AdaCore/gnatstudio/docs/users_guide/extending.rst

 A similar feature is available in the Python console, also providing completion for all the standard Python commands and modules.

-All the scripting languages share the same set of commands exported by GPS, because of an abstract interface defined in the GPS core.
-As a result, GPS modules do not have to be modified when new scripting languages are added.
+All the scripting languages share the same set of commands exported by GNAT Studio, because of an abstract interface defined in the GNAT Studio core.
+As a result, GNAT Studio modules do not have to be modified when new scripting languages are added.

 .. index:: --load

-You can execute scripts immediately upon startup of GPS by using the command line switch :command:`--load`.
+You can execute scripts immediately upon startup of GNAT Studio by using the command line switch :command:`--load`.
 Specifying the following command line::

-  gps --load=shell:mytest.gps
+  gnatstudio --load=shell:mytest

-forces the GPS script :file:`mytest.gps` to be executed immediately, before GPS starts responding to user's requests.
+forces the GNAT Studio script :file:`mytest` to be executed immediately, before GNAT Studio starts responding to user's requests.
 Do this if you want to preform some initializations of the environment.
-It can also be used as a command line interface to GPS, if your script's last command is to exit GPS.
+It can also be used as a command line interface to GNAT Studio, if your script's last command is to exit GNAT Studio.

 The name of the language is optional, and defaults to python::

-   gps --load=script.py
+   gnatstudio --load=script.py

 .. index:: --eval